01-edu/public/subjects/ai/neural-networks/README.md

 # Exercise 3: Log loss

-The goal of this exercise is to implement the Log loss function.
-As mentioned last week, this function is used in classification as a **loss function**.
-It means that the better the classifier is, the smaller the loss function is.
-W2D1, you implemented the gradient descent on the MSE loss to update the weights of the linear regression.
-Similarly, the minimization of the Log loss leads to finding optimal weights.
+The objective of this exercise is to implement the Log Loss function, which serves as a **loss function** in classification problems.
+This function quantifies the difference between predicted and actual categorical outcomes, producing lower values for accurate predictions.

+Log Loss is a function used in neural networks to help find the best weights for accurate predictions, similar to how we use Mean Squared Error (MSE) to improve predictions in linear regression.
+While MSE works well for regression (predicting numbers), Log Loss is specifically designed for classification tasks (predicting categories).

+Log Loss is computed using the formula:

-Log loss: - 1/n * Sum[(y_true*log(y_pred) + (1-y_true)\*log(1-y_pred))]
+`Log loss: - 1/n * Sum[(y_true*log(y_pred) + (1-y_true)\*log(1-y_pred))]`

+This equation calculates Log Loss across all predictions in a dataset, penalizing the model more for larger discrepancies between predicted and actual class probabilities.

 1. Create a function `log_loss_custom` and compute the loss for the data below: